CollinHeist/TitleCardMaker/docs/user_guide/fonts.md

 !!! note "Importing Blueprint Fonts"

-    The name of the Font is also used to match Fonts when importing [Blueprints](../blueprints.md).
+    The name of a Font is also used to match Fonts when importing [Blueprints](../blueprints.md).

-    For example - if you are importing a Font named _Better Call Saul_ and have already created a Font named _Better Call Saul_, then TCM will not duplicate the Font and instead just assign the existing Font to the Series.
+    For example - if you are importing a Blueprint featuring a Font named _Better Call Saul_ and have already created a Font named _Better Call Saul_, then TCM will not duplicate the Font and instead just assign the existing Font to the Series.

-    This is part of the reason to recommend naming your Fonts by the applicable Series or franchine.
+    This is part of the reason it is recommended to name your Fonts by the applicable Series or franchise.

 ### File